programmfabrik/easydb-custom-data-type-geonames/README.md

 ## sources

 The source code of this plugin is managed in a git repository at <https://github.com/programmfabrik/easydb-custom-data-type-geonames>.
-Please use [the issue tracker](https://github.com/programmfabrik/easydb-custom-data-type-geonames/issues) for bug reports and feature requests!